org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 Multiple Access is another case where users may want to control the band used in each modem.
 One common multiple access method is Frequency Domain Multiple Access (FDMA).
 In this scheme, different modems or modem pairs may be allocated a different frequency band for transmission to avoid collision.
 Simultaneous transmission-reception by two or more different and colocated modem pairs are possible using FDMA.

+Sometimes, there may be a frequency band the user may want to exclude from usage, due to it being occupied by other sources, noise etc.

 ## Understanding baseband signal generation, transmission